-Targeting - The objector must prove a strong association between the applied-for gTLD string and the community represented by the objector.
-Factors that could be balanced by a panel to determine this include but are not limited to:
+Targeting - The objector must prove a strongn association between the applied-for gTLD string and the community represented by the objector expressing opposition.
+Factors that could be balanced by a panel to determine this include:

 - Statements contained in application;

 - Other public statements by the applicant;

 - Associations by the public.